 Perhaps you’ve just bought a house or are looking to refurbish a few rooms in your existing home.
 Your dreams of beautiful bathroom decor are almost completed… but, you spot several exposed pipes peeking out from underneath your basin.
 What an eyesore, right?

 Plumbing is central to having a successful, liveable home.
 However, sometimes it isn’t hidden and requires lots of piping which can be extremely physically visible.
 Of course, it would be better if they were built within the walls, but what can you do?

 Fortunately, we’ve compiled a guide to concealing exposed plumbing pipes which not only works for your bathroom but other rooms in the home, like kitchens, utility rooms and even loft conversions.
 However, first off, let’s concentrate on your “smallest room”.

-Here are some great little suggestions for design elements that you can incorporate into your new bathroom to help create the look and feel you want, without unsightly plumbing.
+Here are 12 great little suggestions for design elements that you can incorporate into your new bathroom to help create the look and feel you want, without unsightly plumbing.

 Creating a box around your pipes is a very simple but effective way of covering up your unwanted pipes.
-This can be done using a variety of materials and can either blend in with your colour scheme or be made to stand out.
+This can be done using a variety of materials (plywood is the most popular) and can either blend in with your colour scheme or be made to stand out.
 Fitting a small box can be done by you with minimal carpentry skills required.

 If your pipes are running along the floor, your box can even be repurposed into a shelf to store bathroom essentials on.

-In some cases it’s not possible to box in all the pipes on show in your bathroom, and when major structural work is not an option a fake wall could do the trick.
-Building a plasterboard wall in front of the existing wall will be the most cost effective plan.
+In some cases, it simply isn’t possible to box in all the pipes on show in your bathroom and, when major structural work is not an option, a false wall could do the trick.
+Building a plasterboard wall in front of the existing wall will be the most cost-effective plan.